This is a revision of an article from 2012.

 - Months 1 – 6 = 4 days per week as you build up a proper base level of fitness.

-Just like Jameson, the Kardashians and babies crying, we all have different tolerances to training stimulus so listen to your body and pay attention to the curve of your results.
+Just like Jameson, Drake and drivers who make slow right hand turns, we all have different tolerances to different things, so listen to your body and pay attention to the curve of your results.

 If your current program or routine is working for you then by all means don’t overhaul it.
-If you are fatigued or stalled, cut it back a day.
-It ain’t rocket science.
-Just human science.
+If you are fatigued or stalled, cut it back a day, downshift a gear and leave your C4 at home.

 Apply your energy in the focused areas you want to improve, work hard but keep it sane, get plenty of sleep, eat diverse healthy foods and you’ll be setting yourself up for true long-term fitness.